prijesh-3083/prac-git/README.md

 # prac-git
-this is a practice repo for learning
+this is a practice repo for learning.